 Stevia is a natural sweetener like coconut palm sugar.
 In fact, the great thing about stevia is that it is a 0-calorie sweetener, and even with that, it is much sweeter than sugar.

-It has a flavor profile similar to palm sugar and you can use the same amount of stevia as you would coconut sugar in your recipe, so no math needed!
+It has a flavor profile similar to palm sugar and you can use the same amount of stevia as you would coconut sugar in your recipe, so no math is needed!
 Woohoo!

 Now, if I’m honest, if you don’t have coconut palm sugar in your pantry, I’m pretty sure you won’t have demerara sugar either.

-This is a good substitute for coconut sugar because it has a similar taste, and color, so if you’re out of coconut palm sugar and you have these one laying around, use it up!
+This is a good substitute for coconut sugar because it has a similar taste, and color, so if you’re out of coconut palm sugar and you have this one laying around, use it up!

-Sucanant is a raw sugar, as it is less processed than white sugar.
+Sucanant is raw sugar, as it is less processed than white sugar.
 It has larger crystals like coconut palm sugar and has that same light brown coloring to it.

-Great Substitute For Vegans
+9)Date Sugar – Great Substitute For Vegans

 In order to use dates, you have to put a little bit more work in, but it is still a great replacement for coconut palm sugar.

-Best Replacement For Diabetics
+10)Monk Fruit Sugar – Best Replacement For Diabetics

-Monk fruit is a great replacer for coconut palm sugar, and has been more and more popular lately, as people are starting to really see the value of monk fruit.
+Monk fruit is a great replacer for coconut palm sugar and has been more and more popular lately, as people are starting to really see the value of monk fruit.

 Monk fruit as a replacer for palm sugar will work great but it is extremely sweet.
 In fact, because of its level of sweetness, you won’t need as much in your recipe.